obriencj/obriencj.github.io/source/_posts/2015-01-17-winter-sadness.md

 it.

 I fight the feeling because I know I have no reason to be distressed.
-I am employed, warm, fed.
+I am housed, warm, fed.
 I have a daughter and gainful employment.
 The faults I find with my life are matters of comfort, not of safety.
 Yet I find myself inescapably drowning in a fugue.
 And I realize that it's nothing more than a response to the damned weather.